Frequently Asked Questions About Possession

 - Possession of burglarious tools §18.2-94

 The severity of the punishment depends upon the seriousness of the possession and other surrounding facts of the case.
-A simple first-time possession of marijuana, while still illegal in Virginia, is punished by a civil penalty.
+Virginia typically punishes a first-time marijuana possession with a civil penalty,

 However, possession of a firearm about one’s person while in possession of a Schedule I/II Substance, with intent to distribute, is punished by a five (5) year mandatory minimum prison sentence.